VMO2020/InterviewsTests/Questions.md

 An object is a collection of properties and methods (functions).
 A property is an association between a name (or key) and a value.

-# 4.- What are the benefits of using SASS over CSS?
+# 4.- What are the benefits of using SASS over pure CSS?

 SASS is like CSS but with superpowers.